sigcsets/sigcse2022/_authors/src.md

 <a href="{{site.data.publishing.acmpubguidelines}}">Formatting requirements, MS Word template, and LaTeX template</a>
 </div>

-SIGCSE {{site.year}} is NOT participating in the new ACM workflow, template, and production system.  *Word Authors*, please use the Interim Tempalte. *LaTex Authors*, please use the official ACM Master with the `ACM_SigConf` template.
+SIGCSE {{site.year}} is NOT participating in the new ACM workflow, template, and production system.  *Word Authors*, please use the Interim Template. *LaTeX Authors*, please use the official ACM Master with the `ACM_SigConf` template.

 If your submission is accepted into the ACM SRC, you will have a chance to modify your abstract of {{site.data.submissions["acm student research competition"].abstract-limits}} before it is published.